n-mounier/bGWAS/README.md

 ## Runtime
 [//]:*******

-Analysis using all the 58 prior GWASs available, for a conventional GWAS containing ~7M SNPs in common with the prior studies ~ 145 minutes.
+Analysis using all the 58 prior GWASs available, for a conventional GWAS containing ~7M SNPs in common with the prior studies ~ 25 minutes.

-Analysis using 9 prior GWASs, for a conventional GWAS containing 400,000 SNPs in common with prior studies (see example B) ~ 8 minutes
+Analysis using 9 prior GWASs, for a conventional GWAS containing 400,000 SNPs in common with prior studies (see example B) ~ 2 minutes

-We are currently implementing a distribution-based approach (remplacing the permutation approach currently used) to estimate p-values.
-This will reduce runtime considerably.
+We implemented a distribution-based approach (remplacing the permutation approach previously used) to estimate p-values.
+This reduced runtime considerably.

 ## Contact